hackclub/hackclub/workshops/parallax_effect/README.md

 ```

 In horizontal parallax, the elements in the page move horizontally as you scroll vertically.
-Add the following `function` , which causes horizontal motion.
+Add the following `function`, to your `script.js` file , which causes horizontal motion.

 ```javascript
 function hrparallax(layer, distance, speed) {